SallySoul/rust-knapsack-solver/README.md

 We opted to compleletly sort the items as this made the code far simpler and is relativley cheap computationally.

 We do make minor use of variable reduction.
-We removing items with weights larger than the problem capacity.
+We remove items with weights larger than the problem capacity.
 We also automatically use items with zero weight.
 Future work for this solver could include making more extensive use of variable reduction.
 There is a body of work for this on the knapsack problem, and it is a technique relied on heavily in [3].